Mirissa, Sri Lanka: Golden Sands, Swaying Palms & Coastal Charms

 A few minutes’ walk is Mirissa Beach, a lively stretch famous for its seafood shacks, surfing and seasonal whale watching.
 Framed by swaying palm trees and soft sand, it’s one of the loveliest beaches we found.
 Though livelier than nearby shores, it still feels like a perfect place to relax and soak up the sun — and for the daring, surf lessons and board rentals are right there waiting.

 Parrot Rock perches just offshore like a tiny, stubborn island — about 50 feet from the beach — offering a perfectly framed, solitary viewpoint.
 From there, you can drink in sweeping vistas of the iconic Coconut Tree Hill and the sun-drenched shoreline.
 It tempts you with stepping stones but don’t be fooled: the gaps are wide and the only real passage is a waist-deep wade through the warm water.
-Once you make the crossing, a little wooden staircase carries you up to the rock’s crown, where the whole scene unfolds like a postcard.
-I wasn’t so lucky — the sea was too rough to attempt it on my visit but the place’s quiet charm was unmistakable even from the sand.

 For a humble bite in the evening, try Coco Gate.
 The plates arrive looking simple but every bite proves otherwise.
 I went for the tuna steak with fries, a crisp side salad and a creamy banana milkshake — seafood-forward and satisfying.
 The bill was pleasantly modest at Rs1500 (under $5 USD), which felt like a small price for a memorable coastal evening.

 Dalawella Beach in Unawatuna is a delightful little surprise.
 Pull off near the Wijaya Beach Restaurant and stroll through its shaded patio — then the shoreline opens up like a secret.
 Soft golden sand stretches beneath shady casuarina trees and a few rustic beach huts dot the edge, giving the place a laid-back, unhurried feel.
-The water here is gentler than at Mirissa, a calm teal that invites lazy swims and long floaty afternoons.
+The water here is gentler than at Mirissa Beach, a calm teal that invites lazy swims and long floaty afternoons.
 Fewer restaurants and less foot traffic mean the beach stays cleaner and quieter; you can hear only the waves, the occasional call of a seabird and the soft rustle of palm leaves.
 Don’t miss the rocky outcrop at one end, where tide pools glimmer and little crabs scuttle — a perfect spot for a sunset pause.

 Gazing along the beach to the right, the rugged rock outcrop reaches confidently into the sea, while a fringe of palms climbs skyward.
 The small strip of sand nestles close to the warm, rolling water, which laps at the shore with gentle insistence.